danb35/deploy-freenas/README.md

 This version of this script is a work in progress, and has had minimal testing.

 # Known issues
 Connections to the Websocket API will fail if you have a HTTP -> HTTPS redirect enabled, either in TrueNAS itself or in some other system (e.g., Traefik) in front of TrueNAS.
 This results from an [issue](https://github.com/truenas/api_client/issues/13) in the upstream API client.
+If your NAS has a trusted and valid certificate, or you've set `verify_ssl = false` in `deploy_config`, you may be able to avoid this issue by setting `protocol = wss` in `deploy_config`.

 # Status
 * TrueNAS 25.04-BETA1 - Works locally (running on the TrueNAS host) and remotely (so long as all dependencies are installed), but see notes below.